ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 *** Please sign subnet creation hash on the ledger device ***
 ```

-This activates a `Sign Hash` window on the Ledger.
-Navigate to the Ledger's `Accept` window by
+This activates a `Please review` window on the Ledger.
+Navigate to the Ledger's `APPROVE` window by
 using the Ledger's right button, and then authorize the request by pressing both left and right buttons.

 If the Ledger doesn't have enough funds, the user may see an error message: